josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏗️_what_counts_as_state_infrastructure.md

 Pure website defacement may not qualify.

 A stolen logo or embarrassing message may matter politically but not constitute infrastructure disruption.

+Nor do the following automatically establish inclusion:

+- a famous corporate name;
+- an actor's claim of strategic importance;
+- hostile rhetoric;
+- wartime timing;
+- an organisation appearing in an important sector;
+- or the possibility that some undisclosed customer may have been affected.

+Those facts may justify scrutiny.

+The perimeter still requires a supported relationship between the affected system and a material public, social, operational, physical, data, or decision consequence.

 The inclusion test should ask: